lizbisschop/libft/README.md

 # libft
 libft is the very first project in the Codam curricilum.
-It is a nice way to start and write your own function in the c programming language
+It is a nice way to start and write your own functions in the c programming language